Sampler Packs Don't know which Pick to choose? Our variety packs have something for everyone!

 "Thank you for my order.
 One word to cover

 Though they are rock hard, our picks are gentle on your strings and have a smoother attack and crisper tone than any nylon or plastic pick.
 The edges are rounded, and the entire pick is polished to a smooth glossy finish that stays in your fingers.
 Each pick is handmade and rigorously tested for quality, durability, and playability.
 We use only the highest quality gemstone to ensure that our guitar picks not only look like a gem but sound like one too!
 Our stone picks range in thickness from 1mm to 5mm.
-They are crafted from primarily Brasilian Agate and now Amber, with a few more limited stones featured in our Rare Picks page.
+They are crafted from primarily Brasilian Agate, with a few more limited stones featured in our Rare Picks page.
 We offer a wide variety of shapes and styles: choose from the familiar Traditional, Teardrop, Jazz or Tripoint styles; or try our Combo Picks: picks whose asymetrical designs combine three different striking surfaces in one convenient pick.
 We also specialize in Grip Picks: stone picks with specially designed grooves to enhance your grip.

 Want to Know More?